overshard/dockerfiles/README.md

 **NOTE:** Instead of using ${pwd} you can also use a full path, on Windows it'd look something like `"/C/Users/Isaac Bythewood/Documents/Backups:/data"`.
 The double quotes are important to prevent errors and use spaces in the path.

+## Volume location on Windows

+You can easily get to docker volumes on Windows by typing the following in
+Explorer:

+    \\wsl$\docker-desktop-data\data\docker\volumes